ParallelMaths/parallel/pages/10-34-revolutionary-riddles.md

 2. Multiply it by 3
 3. Add 3
 4. Multiply by 3 again
-5. Add the two digit number you get together
+5. Add the two digits of the number you get together
 6. The number you're left with is where you will be travelling to

 ::: problem id=1_1 marks=1